Vinamilk Jumps Six Notches among Global Top 50 Leading Dairy Companies

 Other sustainable initiatives of Vinamilk include applying circular economy to optimize the use of natural resources, completing solar power rollout at Vinamilk's farms across the country, minimizing plastic footprint in the production process, and implementing organic agriculture practices, in line with the company's sustainable development strategy.

-Vinamilk has also set a revenue target of VND 62,160 billion (USD 2.7 billion) for FY2021 after obtaining VND 13,190 billion (USD 570 million) and VND 2,597 billion (USD 113 million) in revenue and profit in 1Q2021.
+Vinamilk has also set a revenue target of USD 2.7 billion for FY2021 after obtaining USD 570 million and USD 113 million in revenue and profit in 1Q2021.
 Going forward, Vinamilk will continue to introduce new quality products and maintain product premiumization process selectively.

 In 2020, Vinamilk's corporate governance practices which adopted international standards have resulted in the brand becoming the only Vietnamese company voted as "Southeast Asia Asset Class" according to the ASEAN corporate governance scorecard results.